HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 While CSS-in-JS adoption grew to 3% of all pages crawled (a 1% jump from last year), cutting-edge Houdini features are still mostly confined to tutorials and example galleries.
 Responsiveness continued to be one of most engrossing priorities, with `max-width` and `min-width` being the top media queries, and calc() being the top CSS function most commonly in use to determine widths.

-As users continue to throng to the web, let’s jump into the data that would give us a better insight into how we have been faring in painting the internet - a place that is a second home, a workspace, a garage, or a rabbit hole for the rest  of us.
+As users continue to throng to the web, let's jump into the data that would give us a better insight into how we have been faring in painting the internet - a place that is a second home, a workspace, a garage, or a rabbit hole for the rest  of us.

 ## Usage

-It isn’t the heaviest component of most pages, but CSS — like the rest of the web — continues to grow in size from year to year.
+It isn't the heaviest component of most pages, but CSS — like the rest of the web — continues to grow in size from year to year.
 The median web page loads around 70 KB of CSS, and at the upper end, the average size is just over a quarter of a megabyte.
 Compared to 2020, the median total CSS weight rose about 7.9%, and the 90th percentile just under 7%, while preserving the pattern seen last year that mobile CSS is a little smaller than desktop CSS across all percentiles.

 {{ figure_markup(
   image="stylesheet-transfer-size.png",